-- " Key driver 1: Falling costs of large and small scale renewables and other distributed energy resources are driving rapid deployment and are encouraging both power system interdependence and independence.
+- " Key driver 1: Falling costs of large and small scale renewables and other distributed energy resources, such as rooftop solar, energy storage and electric vehicles, are driving rapid deployment and are encouraging both power system interdependence and independence.
 The change in mix of electricity generation requires new methods for managing system security (i.e. frequency, stability) as discussed in Section 9.
 In addition, the dynamic behaviour of the distribution system provides new challenges for effective transmission planning and operation.
-It requires a reassessment of the traditional basis for planning, requiring more sophisticated short and long term forecasting and active management of network, generation, demand and other services as intermittent renewable sources and distributed generation grow to make up a much larger share of total generation. - " Key driver 2: Evolving customer requirements are transforming power system dynamics in two ways.
+It requires a reassessment of the traditional basis for planning, requiring more sophisticated short and long term forecasting and active management of network, generation, demand and other services as variable renewable sources and distributed generation grow to make up a much larger share of total generation. - " Key driver 2: Evolving customer requirements are transforming power system dynamics in two ways.
 Firstly, customer choices are more directly driving investment trends by increasingly valuing services that use energy (e.g., heating, cooling, pool pumps, etc.).
 Secondly, technology innovations are enabling active customer participation, a step change in how customers participate in meeting their energy supply and demand requirements through distributed resources (i.e. solar panels, electric vehicles, home energy automation and storage).
-This occurs in response to the economic incentives provided by more efficient tariffs implemented with smart meters. - " Key driver 3: The operation of the distribution networks will become much more dynamic and unpredictable with the connection of numerous new devices at the lowest voltage levels.
-This will potentially contribute significant new technical challenges to the performance and guality of electricity supply at the local level, but will also impact higher voltage levels.
+This occurs in response to the economic incentives provided by more efficient retail pricing (underpinned by more efficient network tariffs) implemented with smart meters. - " Key driver 3: The operation of the distribution networks will become much more dynamic and unpredictable with the connection of numerous new devices at the lowest voltage levels.
+This will potentially contribute significant new technical challenges to the performance and quality of electricity supply at the local level, but will also impact higher voltage levels.
 However, the dynamic characteristics and potential for disaggregated control of many of these new devices can also provide the mechanism for their effective integration into the distribution networks, which could be enabled through customer incentives.
 As the sophistication of monitoring and control devices continues to develop, these devices can be used to achieve a fully optimised level of control. - " Key driver 4: The requirement to provide access to electricity market ecosystems for customers and new market actors is increasing and diversifying.
 This trend is taking the shape of greater direct customer electricity market participation, including both generation and demand response.
 The emergence of new participants such as aggregators will require new transparent and simpler methods of interaction with the power system to enable this to be achieved at scale while mitigating any risks of disruption.
+Retailers and other market actors will be looking to the grid to support new services for and on behalf of customers.
 The key challenge will be in developing distribution network operating approaches that can deliver optimal outcomes, while dealing with the tension of managing market responses as part of achieving the required robust system operation from a technical perspective.